 Either way, the most important part of your walking kit is what you’ll be wearing, particularly on your feet.
 Although the Cotswold Way isn’t a really difficult route it’s advisable to wear comfortable walking shoes or boots, which are waterproof but breathable, and have decent ankle support.
 Some walkers also like to have walking sticks or poles to help on uneven ground.

-The weather in the Cotswolds in changeable year-round, so always make sure you’re carrying waterproofs – at least a lightweight waterproof jacket and preferably waterproof over trousers for really wet days.
+The weather in the Cotswolds is changeable year-round, so always make sure you’re carrying waterproofs – at least a lightweight waterproof jacket and preferably waterproof over trousers for any really wet days.
 A fold-up poncho which also covers your rucksack is useful too in case the rain sets in.
 And if it’s cold the wind can be harsh, so gloves and a scarf or buff is useful.

 If you’re carrying all your kit, a 40–50-litre rucksack should be big enough for a couple of changes of clothes, waterproofs, toiletries, a water bottle (which can be refilled at pubs and cafés along the way), lunch and snacks.
 If you’re getting your bags transported you can add more comforts like a change of shoes to rest your feet in the evenings as you’ll only need to carry a day pack.

 Mobile phone reception can be patchy on the Cotswold Way, and if you’re relying on a phone app for navigation it’s useful to have a power bank to top up your phone battery if you need it, as well as a paper map, compass and torch in case of emergencies.
-And don’t forget a camera (or a camera phone) to capture the gorgeous Cotswold views along the way.
+And don’t forget a camera (or a camera phone) to capture the gorgeous Cotswold views you’ll see along the way.

 Can I get my luggage transported for me?